The history of the culture of the countries of the region - Belarus, Lithuania, Poland 3224-D1HKKRBLP

 Assessment criteria

-Classes will be conducted in the form of discussions on assigned readings or material presented by the instructor in the form of a presentation.
+Classes will be conducted in the form of discussions on assigned readings or material presented by the instructor in a presentation.
 Substantive participation in the discussion means substantive participation in the discussion during at least 50% of the classes.

-A written paper (3-6 s.) or a presentation on a topic assigned by the instructor is also planned.
-The final deadline for submitting the written paper is the date set by the instructor during the first or second class.
-Persons absent from these classes are obliged to seek information from the instructor.
+A written paper (3-6 seconds) or a presentation on a topic assigned by the instructor is also required.
+The deadline for submitting the written paper is set by the instructor during the first or second class.
+Students who are absent from these classes are required to consult the instructor.

-The oral exam will cover knowledge from the material discussed in class during the semester and will include two randomly selected questions from the material discussed in class.
-The final grade consists of:
+The oral assessment will cover knowledge of the material covered in class during the semester and will include two randomly selected questions from the material covered in class.

 0%-49% - 2